sheisc/COMP9024/LargeAssignment/README.md

 Smaller projects such as [COMP9024/Trees/BiTree](../Trees/BiTree/README.md) and [COMP9024/Tutorials/Week4](../Tutorials/Week4/README.md) are introduced to help you comprehend the large assignment step by step.

-## 6 How to test our heap allocator (based on a Single Linked List)
+## 6 How to test our heap allocator (based on a Singly Linked List)

 **After completing the code (Q1-Q10) in libs/SccHeap.c**, we can run the following commands in VLAB